 Well met!
 Welcome adventurer to Warcraftlover!
 Here you’ll find current news, game tips, and fun posts about World of Warcraft.
 Now, that you’ve braved the wilds of Google, Bing, and social media, you’re ready to

 The WoW fandom is like a second home.
 I’ve made it through hard times thanks to World of Warcraft.
 Now I’m aware it’s a computer game.
 WoW hasn’t replaced my faith in God, or my family, or even my best friend.
 I’m referring to how World of Warcraft has helped me by being an escape during the years.
-I’ve struggled with depression and anxiety, and recently my family has dealt with the disease.
+I’ve struggled with depression and anxiety, and recently my family has dealt with my grandma’s cancer.
 It’s been a hard road and World of Warcraft has been a constant companion for me on this treacherous adventure.

 Quest: How I discovered Warcraft